Typosquatting_vs_Copycat_Packages

 Real-World Case:

 Consider the popular open-source PHP-based Laravel application called laravel-realworld-example-app.
 This application contains real-world examples (CRUD operations, authentication, advanced patterns, etc.) of the RealWorld API spec.
-While the legitimate package serves as a reference, a copycat package could imitate it using a similar name (e.g., laravel-realworld-example-apps or laravel-realworld-examples).
+While the legitimate package serves as a reference, a copycat package could imitate it by using a similar name (e.g., laravel-realworld-example-apps or laravel-realworld-examples).
 Such copycat packages might include similar functionality, descriptions, and even documentation, tricking developers into using them instead of the authentic version

 The focus here is on a broader imitation that includes not just names but also aspects of the legitimate package’s presentation and functionality.